lazywithclass/project-lamp/website/book/chapter1.markdown

 const x y = x%}
 These functions work for *every* possible input, as they represent the polymorphic functions of the λ-calculus known as the *identity* and *constant* combinators.
 They, in fact, *should* work for all possible inputs, which is precisely what their type declarations detail.
 That is, `id` takes an `a` and returns an `a`, where `a` can be *any* type.
 In the case of `const`, `a` and `b` are also of type *any*.
 Their names are different to specify that `const` returns a value of the type of its first argument.

-**Note**: When it comes to polymorphic functions, there is less flexibility and variance in how to construct return values.
+**Note**: When it comes to polymorphic functions, there is less flexibility and variance in constructing return values.
 For example, the only way that `id` and `const` can return an `a` is by returning their first argument.
 This is because, in general, it is impossible to return an element of an arbitrary type.

 Aside from being able to write functions that work over *all* inputs, we can also write polymorphic functions that work for a *smaller* number of inputs.
 We do with *type-classes*.
 In the introduction of this book, we defined `quicksort`, which has the type:
 ```haskell